Lionel Messi Profile

 With the national side, Messi is Argentina's all-time top goalscorer.
 He began his international career in 2005 and in doing so became the youngest player to represent the South American country at the age of 17.

-Since being named captain in 2011, Messi has led Argentina to three consecutive finals from 2014 to 2016, although he has never lifted a major trophy, with defeats in the 2014 FIFA World Cup to Germany and back-to-back losses in the Copa America.
+Messi led Argentina to three consecutive finals from 2014 to 2016, suffering defeats in the 2014 FIFA World Cup to Germany and back-to-back losses in the Copa America.
+However, he broke his trophy drought in 2021 when Argentina beat host nation Brazil 1-0 to lift the Copa America.

 Being one of the most famous faces in soccer, Messi has been sponsored by Adidas during most of his career.
 From 2009 to 2014, he was the highest paid player in the world according to France Football before ranking top in Forbes' 2019 Highest Paid Athlete of the Year list.
 In 2020, Messi followed in the footsteps of Ronaldo by becoming the second soccer player to pass $1billion earnings in his career.